-The Erin Condren Wellness Log is a great fit for those on a weight-loss and/or fitness journey.
+The Erin Condren Wellness Log is a pick for those on a weight-loss journey.
 Each month, there is a space to record your size, weight, specific measurements, and milestones toward your overall wellness goals, outlined at the start of the planner.
 Weekly spreads offer space for recording steps, water intake, sleep, and daily meals.

 How much can you do in two minutes?
 According to Two Minute Mornings creator Neil Pasricha, you can set yourself up to win the day!
 Each day, you’re provided a short, thoughtful prompt on which you journal for two minutes (or more) about gratitude, letting go of stress, finding mindfulness in chaos, and much more.
 Research has shown that journaling regularly has a profound impact on mental health and the ability to self-express.